Dr. Shirley's Web Courses

 AD 1928-1932

-Venizelos governs Greece.
-Institutes educational reforms.
-Builds many primary schools, makes education less classical and more practical, establishes Demotic Greek in the schools
+Venizelos governor of Greece.
+Instituted educational reforms.
+Built many primary schools, made education less classical and more practical, established Demotic Greek in the schools

 AD 1929